TokisanGames/Terrain3D/doc/docs/import_export.md

 We can export raw plus any supported image format Godot can write.
 These include:
 * [Image save functions for external files](https://docs.godotengine.org/en/stable/classes/class_image.html#class-image-method-save-exr): `exr`, `png`, `jpg`, `webp`
 * Images stored in a Godot resource file: `tres` for text, `res` for binary (with `ResourceSaver::FLAG_COMPRESS` enabled)
-* R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, Photoshop, etc. Save with the extension `r16` or `raw`.
+* R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. Save with the extension `r16` or `raw`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere.
-See below to acquire the dimensions.
+See below to acquire the dimensions. `Photoshop Raw` is a different format.
+Use [exr](https://www.exr-io.com/) for photoshop.

 For heightmaps, use `exr` or `r16/raw` for external tools, or `res` for Godot only use.
 Godot PNG only supports 8-bit per channel, so it will give you blocky heightmaps.